This example shows how to target a car tracking algorithm to the ARM® processor on the Zynq® hardware.

 The 'software targeting' model supports full software targeting to the Zynq when Embedded Coder and the Zynq (Embedded Coder) support package are installed, enabling External mode simulation, Processor-in-the-loop, and full deployment.
 The 'software targeting' model is identical to frame-based model, but is using the ARM software interface version of the Video Capture block.

 Before running this model, you must perform additional setup steps to configure the Xilinx cross-compiling tools.
-For more information, see Setup for ARM targeting.
+For more information, see Step 9.
+Setup for ARM Targeting

 To avoid buffering errors when running the Video Viewer in